 Aaaaaaand Klim threw in a Transition shield for the money, which seriously sweetens the deal considering it’s a $150 upgrade on the original Krios adventure motorcycle helmet.

-Some folks that do a lot of transitioning in and out of dense woods don’t care for the Transitions system, but Klim includes a regular clear visor in the box with the Krios Pro as well, so those folks can just go ahead and keep it to themselves.
+Some folks who do a lot of transitioning in and out of dense woods don’t care for the Transitions system, but Klim includes a regular clear visor in the box with the Krios Pro as well, so those folks can just go ahead and keep it to themselves.

 Still, if you’re not a Transitions fan, you might have a harder time justifying the extra cost of the Pro model.